darktab/DreamEPG/README.md

 CJ

-- NEW (HEAD, v0.8.1):
+- NEW (HEAD, v0.8.2):

-* several robustness tests agains poor network conditions or wrong settings
+* Loading speed optimisations
+* screen rotation blocked to portrait
+* keyboard sometimes doesn't show up on settings -> restart app --> FIXED
+* settings don't scroll up on small screens when typing         --> FIXED

 - KNOWN BUGS

-* keyboard sometimes doesn't show up on settings -> restart app
 * timer deletion doesn't work correctly for more than 1 timer in the list
-* settings don't scroll up on small screens when typing
-* wrong splash screen on iPad in debug mode

 - TO DO (for v1.0):